rinkucool007/azure-bootcamp-aks-selenium-grid/README.md

 Firefox
 kubectl create -f .\selenium-node-firefox-deployment.yaml

+# To check the Pods
+$ kubectl get pods

 # Scaling the Grid
 We can scale by replicating nodes and have them sit idle: